You will be taken care of by a board certified anesthesiologist or a combined care team.

 In addition to pain medications, we offer several nerve blocks for some types of surgery.
 Most blocks can be performed in the preoperative area under mild sedation and are tolerated very well.
 Your anesthesia team will discuss a nerve block if one is available for your type of surgery.
 A nerve block or blocks are available for surgery on your shoulder, arms, hands, legs, knees, ankles.
 Eligible types of surgery include broken bones, shoulder surgery, tears in tendons.
 An injection placed under ultrasound guidance can mostly reduce or completely eliminate the pain of surgery for 8 to 24 hours.
 Many times, no additional pain medicine is needed in the recovery room.
 Nausea and vomiting risk is also reduced or eliminated.
 Some surgeries require that we perform a block in order to be able to do the surgery in a same day surgery center (without you having to spend a night in the hospital due to pain).

-Your anesthesiologist or nurse anesthetist will interview you prior to the procedure.
+Your anesthesiologist will interview you prior to the procedure.
 This usually takes place on the day of surgery, but for special reasons some interviews will be initiated before the day of surgery.
 The anesthesiologist will ask questions about your medical history and review any laboratory tests that have been done.
 You and your anesthesiologist together will then formulate an anesthetic plan.
 You will discuss anesthetic choices including risks and benefits.
 The anesthetic plan will be tailored specifically for you by taking into account your general medical condition, the type of surgical procedure and your preferences.
 You will have the opportunity to ask questions and discuss any concerns that you may have with your anesthesiologist.

 In the Operating Room